manifoldco/awesome-cloud-native-tutorials/README.md

 - [Local Cluster Management](https://github.com/openshift/origin/blob/master/docs/cluster_up_down.md) - Run a local OpenShift cluster on your laptop.

 ## Inter-Service Communication

 - [Go gRPC Tutorial](https://github.com/phuongdo/go-grpc-tutorial) - An introduction to working with gRPC for Go Developers.
 - [Implementing Remote Procedure Calls With gRPC and Protocol Buffers](https://scotch.io/tutorials/implementing-remote-procedure-calls-with-grpc-and-protocol-buffers) - Implement a Node.js gRPC server and call it from Node.js and Python.

+## Observability

+### Tracing

+- [Tracing HTTP request latency in Go with OpenTracing](https://medium.com/opentracing/tracing-http-request-latency-in-go-with-opentracing-7cc1282a100a) - Introduction to tracing with Zipkin, with an addendum for using Jaeger.
+- [OpenTracing Tutorials](https://github.com/yurishkuro/opentracing-tutorial) - A collection of tracing tutorials in Go, Java, Python, and Node.js by the author of the above Medium post.

 ## Contribute